broadinstitute/gatk/README.md

       --conf spark.yarn.executor.memoryOverhead=600
     ```

-* You can also omit the "--num-executors" to enable [dynamic allocation](https://spark.apache.org/docs/latest/job-scheduling.html#dynamic-resource-allocation) if you configure the cluster properly (see the Spark website for instructins).
+* You can also omit the "--num-executors" to enable [dynamic allocation](https://spark.apache.org/docs/latest/job-scheduling.html#dynamic-resource-allocation) if you configure the cluster properly (see the Spark website for instructions).
 * Note that the Spark-specific arguments are separated from the tool-specific arguments by a `--`.
 * Running a Spark tool on a cluster requires Spark to have been installed from http://spark.apache.org/, since
    `gatk-launch` invokes the `spark-submit` tool behind-the-scenes.